foundation-model-stack/fms-hf-tuning/docs/advanced-data-preprocessing.md

 [This script](../scripts/offline_data_processing.py) provides the capability for users to perform standalone data preprocessing, decoupled from the tuning/training part.
-It processes raw datasets, performs data preprocessing, and saves the train and validation datasets in shards as a parquet file in the specified `output_dir`.
+It processes raw datasets, performs data preprocessing, and saves the train and validation datasets (in shards if `--num_dataset_shards` if passed) in parquet format inside the specified `output_dir`.
 A data config YAML file can be used to pass configuration to this script.
 Example command to run this script:

 ```
 python scripts/offline_data_processing.py \